seancdavis/sapwood-classic/docs/06-writing_code/01-writing_code.md

-Once you [have some content](/docs/building_content) you can start writing building your site.
+Once you [have some content](/docs/building_content) you can start writing code for your site.

 Directory Structure
 ----------------

-We suggest you're familiar with building a rails app, as this will follow much of the same process.
-As you can see, the [directory structure](/docs/writing_code/directory_structure) of a site mimics a rails app.
+We suggest you become familiar with building a rails app, as this will follow much of the same process.
+As you can see, the [directory structure](/docs/writing_code/directory_structure) of a site mimics portions of a rails app.
 It simply strips out the code that is shared among most of the apps you create (which is the whole point of sapwood).

 See [this section](/docs/writing_code/directory_structure) for an in-depth discussion on the directory structure of a site.

 How it Works
 ----------------

-sapwood really is one rails app.
-The sites are individual Git submodules under the `projects` directory that are hooked into the overall rails app via [*symlinks*](http://en.wikipedia.org/wiki/Symbolic_link).
+Sapwood is really just one rails app.
+Each site you build is an individual Git submodule within the `projects` directory that is hooked into the overall rails app via [*symlinks*](http://en.wikipedia.org/wiki/Symbolic_link).

 See [this section](/docs/writing_code/hooking_into_rails) for more information on hooking into the rails app.